SharePoint/sp-dev-provisioning-templates/tenant/ContosoDroneLanding/README.md

 # Contoso Drone Landing Site

-This template is a demonstration of a welcome site design for modern SharePoint portal build with communication site template.
+This template is a demonstration of a welcome site design for a modern SharePoint portal build with a communication site template.

 ![Brand at Contoso top pic](./top-landing.png)